 Rawdat Khuraim-An Oasis in the Saudi Arabian Desert.
 Directions and GPS Co-ordinates to Rawdat Khuraim (also spelled Rawdhat Koraim/ Rawdhat Kuraim) can be found at the end of this post!
 More information about this desert oasis, also known as the King’s Forest, can be found here: Rawdhat Khuriam-The King’s Forest.

 The beautiful desert gardens of Rawdhat Khuraim can be found about 100 km outside Riyadh in the middle of the desert.
 An abundance of trees, bushes, birds and flowers will surprise first time visitors.
 Rawdhat Khuraim is like a green oasis suddenly appearing from the desert.
 Rawhdat Kuraim is also commonly known as the ‘King’s Forest’ because a part of the huge area is closed off from public, forming the King’s private farm.
+However a vast portion of Rawdhat Kuraim is open to the public year round.
+Please be informed that the Rawdhat Kuraim is best visited after heavy rains in the winter and spring time.
+On years with little rainfall the are can be very dry and arid with little vegetation.

 The best thing about the Rawhdat is that it’s fairly easy to reach from Riyadh and that no motor vehicles are allowed beyond the fenced area.
 No quad bikes or SUV’s madly racing around!
 Just silence interrupted only by the chorus of birds and sound of the the leaves rustling in the wind.
 Perfect for a picnic or long walks in the “bush”, exploring the desert flora and fauna.